Knolaisen/alpha-zero-prosjekt/README.md

 ## Tech Stack - What are we using?

-Here at our project we mainly use Python to code.
+Here at our project we mainly use Python for code.
 This is because most of the libraries made for machine learning is compatible with Python.
 It's also very "beginner friendly".